Contact

 Performance

-The following information was extracted from Heartland Bank Limited's full year results, released on 29 August 2024:
+The following information was extracted from Heartland Bank Limited's 1H2026 results, released on 26 February 2026:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.